Innov8ion-developer/SAP_iRPA_Assignments/README.md

 # Assignment 1 - Scan and read outlook email content
+In this assignment you are going to create an SAP iRPA project that scans your outlook for an email with a specific email subject.
+The content from this email will then be captured and displayed in a popup window.

 At the end of this exercise we want to achieve the following result:
 ![Project test result](https://github.com/Innov8ion-developer/SAP_iRPA_Assignments/blob/master/img/1_Test_Result.png)